mezis/mezis.github.com/_drafts/remote.md

 The graph above speaks for itself: **remote had no significant impact on velocity**.
 If anything, it stabilized!
-The bump and trough in summer and fall '13 matched a lower number of people being on-boarded, then a large number of hires in rapid succession, taking a temporary toll on team produtivity.
+The bump and trough in summer and fall '13 matched a lower number of people being on-boarded, then a large number of hires in rapid succession, taking a temporary toll on team productivity.
 No such thing in '14, in spite of a similar number of----senior---hires.

 <figure>